This page was last updated on 20 September, 2021.

 Detailed Travel Advisory

-1. Passengers without a medical certificate with a negative Coronavirus (COVID-19) PCR test result issued at most 72 hours before arrival are subject to medical screening at their own expense.
+1. Passengers without a negative COVID-19 PCR test taken at most 5 days before arrival are subject to medical screening at their own expense.

 2. Passengers are subject to self-isolation for 7 days.